Witiko/doctoral-thesis/main.md

 The MAP' and P@10 measures were also reported.
 Since the P@10 measure is for complete judgements, the judgements were made complete by considering unannotated documents to be non-relevant.
-Since the MAP' and P@10 measures are for binary judgements, the judgements were binarized by considering documents with high and medium relevance to be relevant.
+Since the MAP' and P@10 measures are for binary judgements, the judgements were binarized by considering retrieval units with high and medium relevance to be relevant.

 ### ARQMath-2